There’s a Disturbance in the Force

 In our DNA we are social animals and being blocked off from the other has consequences.
 During this pandemic for the first time we as a human race are seeing these results up close and personal.

 So what can one do to create at least a bit of the energy?
 At this point I suppose it’s the band-aid effect upon which we must rely.
 Call a friend, social distance, go outside, walk or take a ride.
 Have a picnic or go to the beach, there is something quite calming about the ocean.
-It won’t restore all our energy but a portion at least until our tank is once more full.
+It won’t restore all our energy but at least a portion until our tank is once again full.

 Without putting a name to it we sense something is missing and the effect on our life force is stifling.
 So until we are free to experience others and the other as well, I wish you fulfilling days and may the force always be with you.